cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

 bosh target 23.21.249.15
 </pre>

-The default username and password are "admin" and “admin”.
+The default username and password are "admin" and "admin".

 If the deployment ran successfully, you now have a BOSH instance deployed onto AWS.